drwhut/tabletop-club/docs/custom_assets/asset_packs/asset_types.rst

    face_values = {

       ; This is the format of an entry in face_values:
-      ; A number, followed by a semi-colon, followed by a Vector2 (or list of Vector2s).
-Each Vector2 has two ; numbers inside, followed by a comma if it is not the last entry.
+      ; A number, followed by a semi-colon, followed by a Vector2.
+Each Vector2 ; has two numbers inside, followed by a comma if it is not the last entry.
       1: Vector2(0.0, 0.0),

       ; The two numbers inside the Vector2 correspond to the rotation in the